cloud-bulldozer/airflow-kubernetes/dags/openshift_nightlies/docs/secrets.md

 For users leveraging the `playground` or `tenant` mode of installation benefit from the fact that Airflow instances created with those modes are auto-wired to connect to our [Vault](https://www.vaultproject.io/) instance.
 This ensures Airflow will work OOTB as our Vault has all of the required variables defined in it.

-## Variables for specific tasks
+## Variables for specific benchmark tasks

-It's possible to set variables for a specific dag/task tuple, by default Airflow will try to fetch a secret with the name `<DAG_NAME>-<TASK_NAME>` from a connected vault instance.
+It's possible to set arbitrary variables for a specific dag/task tuple, by default Airflow will try to fetch a secret with the name `<GIT_USER>-<DAG_NAME>-<TASK_NAME>` from a connected vault instance.
 The variables set in this secret will take precedence to any other variable defined in the task.

-Example `4.11-aws-sdn-data-plane-router` variable:
+Example `cloud-bulldozer-4.11-aws-sdn-data-plane-router` variable:

 ```json
 {